-Both the X-A3 and the D-LUX Typ 109 have been discontinued, but can regularly be found used on eBay.
+Both the X-A3 and the D-LUX Typ 109 have been discontinued, but can regularly be found used on ebay.
 The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the X-A3 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Leica D-LUX Typ 109 Manual.
+Further information on the features and operation of the X-A3 and D-LUX Typ 109 can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Leica D-LUX Typ 109 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-A3 and the Leica D-LUX Typ 109?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.